NBA News: The 2017 Rookie of the Year Makes a “Great” Acknowledgement About The New Pacers Head Coach.

 After firing Nate Bjorkgren last season due to locker room strife, the Pacers rehired Carlisle to lead a group that includes Myles Turner, Domantas Sabonis, T.J.
 Warren, Caris LeVert, and Malcolm Brogdon.

-Brogdon was a guest on Adrian Wojnarowski’s “The Woj Pod,” a podcast hosted by the renowned NBA insider.
+Brogdon was a guest on Adrian Wojnarowski’s “The Woj Pod,” a podcast broadcast by the famed NBA insider.

 Brogdon said of Carlisle’s hire, “I think we got the best possible coach for us moving into next season.”